FREQUENTLY ASKED QUESTIONS

 Q: Are pets allowed on the bus?

 A. Well-behaved leashed or crated pets are welcome on buses, but not on the seats, and not on your lap on the seats.
 We have zero tolerance of ill-behaved pets.
-Please note: Purse-like pet carriers to no qualify as crates or leashes.
+Please note: Purse-like pet carriers do not qualify as crates or leashes.

 Q: Can buses accommodate bicycles and how many?

 A. All Island Explorer buses are equipped with bicycle racks.
 Most carry six biycles; several carry four.
 We cannot accommodate tag-alongs, tandem bikes, or bikes with fat tires, or motorized bicycles of any kind.
 This means no E-bikes.

 Q: Are strollers allowed on the bus?